Asthma in children and adolescents

 Leukotriene antagonists (also called anti-leukotrienes or leukotriene modifiers) are oral medications used for prevention, NOT for treating acute asthma attacks.

-Mental health difficulties and behavioral changes have been associated with these medications.
-These mood problems include agitation, aggression, anxiousness, dream abnormalities, hallucinations, depression, insomnia, irritability, restlessness, tremor, and suicidal thinking.
+Leukotriene antagonists may cause mental health and behavioral changes.
+Mood problems include agitation, aggression, anxiousness, dream abnormalities, hallucinations, depression, insomnia, irritability, restlessness, tremor, and suicidal thinking.
 Patients who take a leukotriene antagonist drug should be monitored for signs of behavioral and mood changes.
 Doctors should consider discontinuing the drug if patients exhibit any of these symptoms.

 Omalizumab (Xolair) is FDA-approved for patients age 12 and older.
 It should be considered only for children over 12 years who have moderate-to-severe persistent asthma related to allergies and for adults who have severe asthma and allergies.
 Omalizumab is a biologic drug that targets and blocks the antibody immunoglobulin E (IgE), a chemical trigger of the inflammatory events associated with an allergic asthma attack.

 Omalizumab is given by injection every 2 to 4 weeks.
 It is used only to treat patients whose symptoms are not controlled by inhaled corticosteroids.Side Effects and Complications

 About 1 in 1,000 patients who take omalizumab develop anaphylaxis (a life-threatening allergic reaction).
 Patients can develop anaphylaxis after any dose of omalizumab, even if they had no reaction to a first dose.
 Anaphylaxis may occur up to 24 hours after the dose is given.